PedroLamattina/madrid-appartment-analysis/README.md

 - **Tools Used:** Python (NumPy, Pandas, Seaborn, Matplotlib).

-  You can download the document called 'Comparativa Pisos en Madrid' fir the analysis made, and the ipynb file, 'Clean - Project'.
+  You can download the document called 'Comparativa Pisos en Madrid' for the analysis made, and the ipynb file, 'Clean - Project'.

 - **Outcome:** Provided data-backed recommendations to apartment developers and rental agencies.